-The warm water isn’t actually from under the ground and instead, it’s simply the ocean water that soaks beneath that sand.
+The warm water isn’t actually from under the ground instead, it’s simply the ocean water that soaks beneath that sand.
 What actually heats the water is a crack in the earth’s crust that allows heat from its core to escape.

 A visit to Hot Water Beach involves timing the tides correctly, finding the perfect spot, and then digging to make your own natural hot tub!

-The area to dig can take a little bit to find especially if you’re one fo the first out there digging.
+The area to dig can take a little bit to find especially if you’re one of the first out there digging.
 Below, I show you exactly where to dig at Hot Water Beach so you can find the perfect spot!